hereariim/IPPN_napari/Exercise-4_My first widget/Exercise.md

 ## 1- `_widget.py`

+We're going to design two widgets:

+- A widget for thresholding

+- A widget to calculate leaf area

-We're going to create a function to contain the script and a GUI for the widget.
+So, for each widget, we're going to create a function to contain the script and a GUI.

+### Widget for thresholding

 We have two input:
 - image in array